JetBrains-Research/litmuskt/README.md

   For example, the class `LitmusIIOutcome` with `II` standing for "int, int" expects two integers as an outcome.
   This class have two fields `var r1: Int` and `var r2: Int`.
   These fields should be set inside litmus test's threads, and then they will be automatically used to form an outcome.
 * Additionally, if the state implements `LitmusAutoOutcome`, you can use a shorter syntax for declaring accepted / interesting / forbidden outcomes.
   For example, for `LitmusIIOutcome` you can use `accept(r1: Int, r2: Int)` to add `(r1, r2)` as an accepted outcome.
+  Moreover, `r1` and `r2` will be automatically reset after running the test, so you don't need to manually write them in the `reset` section.
 * Finally, `LitmusAutoOutcome` is considerably more performant than manually creating any extra outcome object.
-It is therefore strongly advised to use this interface at all times.
+It is therefore **strongly advised** to use this interface at all times.
-* Since each test usually has its own specific state, it is quite useful to use anonymous classes for them.
+* Since each test usually has its own specific state, it is quite convenient to use anonymous classes for them.

 Using these features, the test from above can be shortened as follows: